List of The Librarian characters: Lysa Pascal

 Lysa is a mathematician, engineer, and physicist, who is attempting to build a start up company focused on developing predictive algorithms.
 In the pilot episode, she comes to Belgrade after inheriting a castle.
 She is then introduced to magic when she meets Vikram and learns that the castle hosts an Annex to the Library.
-Even though she is skeptical on magic being real, she joins Vikram and the team with the notion that magic is simply a unknown science to humanity and a desire to understand it.
+Even though she is skeptical on magic being real, she joins Vikram and the team with the notion that magic is simply an unknown science to humanity and a desire to understand it.
 By the end of Season 1, she has accepted that magic is indeed real and is formally invited by the Library to be a Librarian.

 In the first episode, she explains that her parents were killed in a car accident.
 After she sees a painting of Anya and her remarkable physical resemblance to herself, she attempts to learn from Vikram more about Anya - only to be rebuffed.
-In "And the Ghost Train", she uses a girls-only brunch to pump Charlie for information and learns that Anya is her great, great, great, great grandmother and was Vikram's lover in 1847.
-In the episode "And Going Medieval", after learning that Vikram is the father to Anya's only son; it is confirmed that Vikram is Lysa's great, great, great, great grandfather.
+In "And the Ghost Train", she uses a girls-only brunch to pump Charlie for information and learns that Anya is her great-great-great-great-grandmother and was Vikram's lover in 1847.
+In the episode "And Going Medieval", after learning that Vikram is the father to Anya's only son, it is confirmed that Vikram is Lysa's great-great-great-great-grandfather.
 At the end of episode, she is shown grateful to have a living family member in her life and enjoys teasing Vikram over potential nicknames to give her new ancestral grandparent (much to the latter's annoyance).